-1. Modern Concepts in Biotechnology HD Kumar Vikas N. Delhi 2.
+1. Modern Concepts in HD Kumar Vikas N. Delhi Biotechnology 2.
 Food Science Potterr & Hotchkins CBS N. Delhi 3.
 Food Microbiology MR Adams and Moss Panima N. Delhi 4.
-Food Processing- Marwah &Arora Asiatic Publ.
+Food Processing- Marwah & Arora Asiatic Publ.
 N. Delhi Biotechnological applications 5.
 Biotechnology JE Smith Cambridge UTY Press 6.
 Perspectives in Nutrition Gordon M Warlow Mc Graw Hill NY

-- Project work shall be assigned individually. - It must be carried out under the guidance of a faculty from the same college with or without an external guide OR in an external institution under the combined guidance of internal and external guides. - The student has to submit the dissertation before the external examiner appointed by the University for Evaluation. - The work should be presented before the external examiners at the time of general Viva voce examination.
+- Project work shall be assigned individually / a group of students not exceeding 4 nos. - It must be carried out under the guidance of a faculty from the same college with or without an external guide OR in an external institution under the combined guidance of internal and external guides. - The student has to submit the dissertation before the external examiner appointed by the University for Evaluation and may give a presentation on the project work, if asked for.